muzkkir/CTFFriday_2020_August_W2/README.md

         print(req.text)
 ```

 This script will find urls from the "data.xml" file in which I saved the page content.
-From that, It collect all strings between "<Key>" and "</Key>".
+From that, It collect all strings between "`<Key>`" and "`</Key>`".
 As python send request for all urls and print response which lenght is less than 70 otherwise it will print the entire pages from the website and we can not find any flags.

 <kbd>![alt text](images/14.png)</kbd>

 I received the string ```Sｏｍｅoｎe foｕｎd a ｗriteup оf ｔhіs ｃhaｌlｅｎge ａnd ｔwｅｅｔeｄ abouｔ ｉt```.
 So, I did not get how to decode that message.

-A few minutes later surfing on the net I found "twitter secret message" encoding is used.
+A few minutes later surfing on the internet I found "twitter secret message" encoding is used.
 I navigated to "https://holloway.nz/steg/" and decode this obfuscated message.

 That was my 2nd flag.